LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Findings

-They contrasted this experience with prior experience with AI assistants.
-P25 remarked, ``\textit{Using \queryapp{} instead of ChatGPT helped me develop the habit of looking more carefully at words in sentences I would have otherwise translated without much thought.
-I found myself learning by checking whether I already knew the words and whether the meaning was correct.}'' It seems that knowing their queries would generate learning materials to complete at the end of the day reinforced the connection between querying and language learning, reminding them of English learning even when they asked questions to \queryapp{}.
-These reflections suggest the potential to reorient LLM reliance from passive consumption toward active learning.
+While we provided \queryapp{} as a dedicated channel for language querying, three participants mentioned that using such a scoped interface raised awareness of knowledge gaps and encouraged reflection on their English use when they ask questions.
+They contrasted this experience with their prior experience with AI assistants.
+P25 remarked, ``\textit{Using \queryapp{} instead of ChatGPT helped me develop the habit of looking more carefully at words in sentences I would have otherwise translated without much thought. }'' Knowing that their queries would generate learning materials for later completion made participants see each query as part of their language learning.
+As a result, using \queryapp{} reminded them of EFL learning even when their questions were unrelated.
+These reflections suggest the potential to reorient reliance on LLMs toward active learning.